 Pacing work before calendars compress

 Mid May rewards an order, not a single heroic visit.
 Address the arrival story first, then widen the lens to the whole canopy.
 If cars and pool traffic are already booked, read Memorial long weekends and the yard calendar for pacing without overbooking every category in one week.
-We answer contact requests across the Hamptons and will say plainly what helps this month and what can wait until after guests when film and sail are both in play.
+We answer contact requests across the Hamptons and will say plainly what helps this month and what can wait until after guests when coastal salt and overhanging branches are both in play.

-Shoot both faces of the same hedge in the same hour so we can see whether the problem is spray, wind, or irrigation mist riding the sustained warm block.
+Shoot both faces of the same hedge in the same hour so we can see whether the problem is spray, wind, or irrigation mist riding several warm days in a row.
 Calm notes and compass direction are enough to start a useful plan without over promising one visit fixes every exposure on the lot.

-Irrigation overlap that looks like salt on leaves
+Irrigation overlap that looks like coastal salt on leaves

-Heads that throw across walks into hedges can leave a crust that reads like road film from the window.
+Heads that throw across walks into hedges can leave a crust that reads like road salt from the window.
 Walk zones once while they run, even when your system is still off, because neighboring startups begin in late May.
 Fix overlap before you blame ocean air alone.
-Film that returns only on the irrigation face is a hardware story, not a rinse story.
+Salt residue that returns only on the irrigation face is an irrigation overlap story, not a rinse story.

-Compare that pattern with East End salt film after the first warm block when timing on your lot differs from an earlier May warm spell.
+Compare that pattern with coastal salt on hedges after the first summer heat when timing on your lot differs from an earlier May warm spell.
 Two warm periods in one month can stress different faces if wind direction shifted between them.

-Note whether film lightens after a gentle rinse on the road face only.
-If color improves on that face while interior leaves stay glossy, film is likely the story.
+Note whether the coating lightens after a gentle rinse on the road-facing side only.
+If color improves on that face while interior leaves stay glossy, coastal salt is likely the story.
 If the whole row dulls together, step back to soil, mulch, and root zone moisture before you schedule another shear.
 Write the date beside that rinse test so May notes stay readable when June guests arrive.

 Want eyes on the property?
 Send photos from morning and late afternoon light, then request a walk through.